25 Best things to do in Milan (2025) – Guide to Milano

 Risotto alla Milanese and Ossobuco

-Most Milanese restaurants are open through lunch and don’t reopen until after 7pm. hour (excluding tourist areas).
+Most of Milan’s restaurants are open through lunch and reopening until after 19. hour (excluding tourist areas).
 In the meantime, you can enjoy an aperitivo, which is available in many bars and cafés.
 These are snacks and small dishes with a cocktail or other drink.

-There are green water fountains all over the city, so you can refill your bottle anywhere.
+Green water fountains are all over the city, so you can refill your bottle anywhere.

 Brera Milan